Table of Contents:

-A peanut is an oval seed grown from a plant that is commonly eaten.
-They generally develop in pods or shells and are roasted then eaten as a snack either seasoned, salted, or unsalted.
-They are most commonly grown in the Southern United States and South America.
-Peanuts can also be used to make feed, flour and cooking oil.
+A peanut is an edible oval seed grown on an above-ground plant.
+Peanuts are legumes, meaning that they have more in common with beans, lentils, and soy than tree nuts.
+They generally develop in pods or shells, and are roasted and served as a snack, coming in seasoned, salted, or unsalted varieties.
+They are a very good source of protein and healthy fats, and packed with healthy vitamins and nutrients.
+Most are grown in the Southern United States and South America, and they’re often used to make feed, flour, and cooking oil.

 Do Dogs Need Peanuts?